 Kayak Quirimbas Mobile Island Hopping Dhow Safari

 Ibo Island Lodge is the ONLY operator to offer fully guided mobile island hopping kayak safaris in the magnificent Quirimbas Archipelago National Park.
-You will find yourself in the hands of our expert pro guide and experienced skipper and crew, who will show you where and how to explore the Ilha Quirimbas islands by kayak.
+You will find yourself in the hands of an expert pro guide and experienced skipper and crew, who will show you where and how to explore the Ilha Quirimbas islands by kayak.
 Along the way, enjoy activities such as snorkelling, diving and sea kayaking.
 Throw in three nights of comfort at Ibo Island Lodge, with all its fascinating history and culture, and you are set for a adventure safari of a lifetime!

 The turquoise waters surrounding Ibo Island provide a protected marine environment for a number of extremely rare species.
-This includes vital feeding and nesting grounds for several sea turtle species and delicate coral reefs where the snorkelling is world class.
+This includes vital feeding and nesting grounds for several sea turtle species, and delicate coral reefs where the snorkelling is world class.
 You can see the Humpback whales around Ibo when they visit the region to shelter their calves - between July and November every year.

-Nearly everyone's favourite, the delightful dolphin, is in abundance around Ibo.
-The four species found playing off the sandy beaches are the Common, the Spinner, the Bottle nose and Humpbacks - and if you are really lucky you may see dolphins off the bow of the dhow whilst under sail.
+Nearly everyone's favourite, the delightful dolphin is in abundance around Ibo.
+The four species found playing off the sandy beaches are the Common, the Spinner, the Bottle nose and Humpbacks.
+And if you are really lucky you may see dolphins off the bow of the dhow whilst under sail.
 The Zambezi shark, Tiger shark, Blue spotted, Sting ray, Manta ray, and Black and White Tip sharks have also been seen.